Match Expressions

 be used to get all successful match results.

-which should be used simply to enumerate the match process itself.
+IEnumerable<object> which should be used simply to enumerate the match process itself.
 This is implemented so that

 matching with fall-through is also lazy in this class.
 The values of the resulting enumerable don't matter - in fact,

-, because match statements don't produce any results.
+they are always null, because match statements don't produce any results.
 What matters is the process of enumeration.

-method to limit the number of executed matches, or the Count
+You can use the LINQ's Take method to limit the number of executed matches, or the Count method to execute it and

 get the number of successful matches.